- 4.01 Application for Apprentice's Certificate

 4.01 Application for Apprentice's Certificate

 (1) Any person eighteen years of age or older who holds a high school diploma from an accredited high school or has equivalent proof of high school education may apply in writing for certification as an apprentice.
-The application shall be made on a form prescribed by the Board, which may be obtained from the Board at its offices.
+The application shall be made on a form or electronic application prescribed by the Board.

 (2) As a condition for applying for an apprentice's certificate, the applicant shall agree in writing to participate in and perform the training, functions and responsibilities prescribed for apprentices in 265 CMR 4.01 through 4.06 and agree to uphold standards of ethics and professional conduct.